dxos/dxos/docs/content/tutorial/profile.md

 export default ProfileDialog;
 ```

-If you pay attention, we are using Material UI components to build this dialog, and for it to properly work, we will need to implement Material UI's `ThemeProvider`.
+As we are starting to use Material UI components, we would also add a [ThemeProvider](https://material-ui.com/customization/theming/#theme-provider) to our app to be able to customize the theme.

-Go to your `src/App.js` component and:
+In your `src/App.js` component add:

 ```jsx:title=src/App.js
 //...